springload/frontend-starter-kit/docs/javascript.md

 For a boilerplate we like [Create React App (CRA)](https://github.com/facebook/create-react-app), and [Gatsby](https://www.gatsbyjs.org/).

-Unless have very simple needs don't use [Mustache](https://mustache.github.io/)/[Handlebars](http://handlebarsjs.com/), etc. Preact is probably a better choice in that scenario.
+If you need tiny filesizes then we suggest not using [Mustache](https://mustache.github.io/)/[Handlebars](http://handlebarsjs.com/), etc., as Preact is probably a better choice in that scenario.

 ## Test